We are beyond excited for this year’s WordPress Accessibility Day (WPAD)!

 Most notably, we’ve focused on these accessibility efforts:

-4. We also decided to revisit our monthly newsletter “The Geek Beat” through the web accessibility lens and apply the same standards.
+- We revisited our monthly newsletter “The Geek Beat” and our quarterly hosting newsletter through the web accessibility lens and applied the same standards.

 Our ongoing goal is to continually work to maintain and improve the accessibility of our own website so that anyone who visits us has a wonderful experience.